destiny301/dpr/README.md

 │  │   ├── 000002.png
 │  │   ├── ......
 ```
-For your own datasets, the selection masks (binary mask) can be generated with object detection (OD) labels or instance segmentation labels.
+For your own datasets, the selection masks (binary masks) can be generated with object detection (OD) labels or instance segmentation labels.
-For OD, you need to stack all the bounding boxes together, and set the object pixels to be 1, background pixels to be 0.
+For OD, you need to stack all the bounding boxes together, and set the object pixels to 1, and the background pixels to 0.
-For segmentation labels, you can simple set all non-zero values to be 1.
+For segmentation labels, you can simply set all non-zero values to 1.

 2. Split the input images into patches, and select the object-containing patches with this repo.